ALARA members hail from all over Australia, and we also have our sponsored DX members scattered around the world.

 What are your favourite non-radio activities?

-an old morse key I love being on - or in - the water and enjoy snorkelling, scuba diving and sea kayaking - including learning the traditional Greenland-style 'Eskimo Rolls'.
-I've recently started to learn SUP (Stand Up Paddleboarding).
-Trying to figure out how to get a radio on there hihi!
-I also enjoy reading, writing, painting, and cooking.
+an old morse key I enjoy lots of outdoor activities: jogging, cycling, swimming and kayaking - including learning the traditional Greenland-style 'Eskimo Rolls'.
+I also enjoy yoga, reading, writing, painting, cooking and music.
+I join some of the locals in the Irish Pub for weekly traditional music sessions.
 Before COVID19, my husband and I enjoyed traveling to different lands and cultures, so I am really glad to have the hobby of Amateur Radio to keep me in touch with overseas friends and enable me to 'travel' via the airwaves.

 What do you do for work?

-an old morse key My husband and I run a small fishing lodge on Sweers Island, which we established on the previously uninhabited island over 30 years ago (1987) with a couple of friends.
-We're 20 miles off the coast; most guests fly in and a weekly barge supplies fuel, food, and mail.
-We do all the cooking & cleaning, so the daily tasks include baking bread, cleaning showers and toilets, restocking the bar fridge, ordering next week's fruit & veg, confirming bookings via email, updating the website and facebook page, helping guests to fillet their catch of fish, showing them round the island and identifying the varied birdlife.
-The hours are long but there is great variety - no two days are exactly the same.
-The tourist season in the Gulf runs from April to October, when guests travel to the tropics to escape the southern winter.
-We shut down in our summer due to strong northerly winds and the threat of cyclones.
-It makes for a nice balance of work and time to enjoy the island lifestyle ourselves.
+an old morse key My husband and I have just retired in late 2023 from 36 years of running a small fishing lodge on Sweers Island, which we established on the previously uninhabited island with a couple of friends.
+Sweers is 20 miles off the coast; most guests fly in and a weekly barge supplies fuel, food, and mail.
+We did all the cooking & cleaning, so the daily tasks include baking bread, cleaning showers and toilets, restocking the bar fridge, ordering next week's fruit & veg, confirming bookings via email, updating the website and facebook page, helping guests to fillet their catch of fish, showing them round the island and identifying the varied birdlife.

 Biggest ham related success?